joshuaejs/arista_eos_audit/README.md

 ## Repository details

 The file [input.yml](input.yml) has the required input for the files [collect_eos_commands.py](collect_eos_commands.py) and  [audit_eos_files.py](audit_eos_files.py)
- It is used to define the variables for the files [collect_eos_commands.py](collect_eos_commands.py) and [audit_eos_files.py](audit_eos_files.py):
+It is used to define these variables:
 - devices: list of EOS devices
 - username: devices username
 - password: devices password
 - text_cmds: list EOS commands to collect in text format
-- json_cmds: list EOS commands to collect in json format
+- json_cmds: list EOS commands to collect in JSON format
 - text_and_json_cmds: list EOS commands to collect in text and json format
 - output_directory: directory to save the show commands collected and the reports generated
 - custom_show_tech_support: list of files (EOS show commands) to include in a custom show tech support file.
-- audit: list of audit features to use.
-This repository currently supports
+- audit: list of topics to audit.

-The file [collect_eos_commands.py](collect_eos_commands.py) uses the variables defined in the file [input.yml](input.yml) to collect EOS show commands from devices.
+The file [collect_eos_commands.py](collect_eos_commands.py) uses the variables defined in the file [input.yml](input.yml) to collect show commands from EOS devices.
-It can be used to collect EOS show commands in text and JSON format.
+It supports collecting show commands in both text and JSON format.

-The file [audit_eos_files.py](audit_eos_files.py) uses the variables defined in the file [input.yml](input.yml) to audit the collected files and to generate a report.
+The file [audit_eos_files.py](audit_eos_files.py) uses the variables defined in the file [input.yml](input.yml) to audit some of the collected files and to generate a report.
-It currently support these features:
+It currently support these features.
+It works offline, each feature requires a file (show command with a JSON format).
 - hostname
 - version
 - inventory